 10 benefits of coding that have nothing to do with coding

 Coding is not just about learning a programming language and how to write lines of code.
-There are so many benefits that support the development of a well-rounded student.
+There are so many benefits of coding that support the development of a well-rounded student.

 Here are 10 benefits of coding that have nothing to do with coding: